Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 .. [#dbcreateperm] I initially tried doing this with the ``coralnet_admin`` group role, but ``django`` still wasn't able to create databases.
 I had to edit the Login Role instead, for some reason. -Stephen

-Optimization recommended by Django: set some default parameters for database connections. `See the docs page <https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration>`_.
+Optimization recommended by Django: set some default parameters for database connections. `See the docs page <https://docs.djangoproject.com/en/dev/ref/databases/#optimizing-postgresql-s-configuration>`__.
 Can either set these for the ``django`` user with ``ALTER_ROLE``, or for all database users in ``postgresql.conf``.

 - ``ALTER_ROLE`` method on Windows: Right click the ``django`` Login Role, Properties, Variables tab.
 Database = ``coralnet``, Variable Name and Variable Value = whatever is specified in that Django docs link.
 Click Add/Change to add each of the 3 variables.
 Click OK.

 Two more notes:

 - When you create the ``coralnet`` database, it'll have ``public`` privileges by default.
-This means that every user created in that PostgreSQL installation has certain privileges by default, such as connecting to that database. `Related SO thread <http://stackoverflow.com/questions/6884020/why-new-user-in-postgresql-can-connect-to-all-databases>`_.
+This means that every user created in that PostgreSQL installation has certain privileges by default, such as connecting to that database. `Related SO thread <http://stackoverflow.com/questions/6884020/why-new-user-in-postgresql-can-connect-to-all-databases>`__.
 This shouldn't be an issue as long as we don't have any PostgreSQL users with insecure passwords.

 - A Django 1.7 release note says: "When running tests on PostgreSQL, the USER will need read access to the built-in postgres database."
 This doesn't seem to be a problem by default, probably due to the default ``public`` privileges described above.

-For the 2016 production-server database migration process, see: TODO
+For the 2016 production-server database migration process, see: :doc:`2016_database_migration`

 Python
 ------
 Download and install Python 2.7.11.
 32 bit or 64 bit doesn't matter.
 It's perfectly fine to keep other Python versions on the same system.
 Just make sure that your ``python`` and ``pip`` commands point to the correct Python version.

-Upgrade pip: ``python -m pip install -U pip``
+- On Linux, you'll probably have to install this Python version from source.

+  - See `Python's docs <https://docs.python.org/2/using/unix.html>`__ for help; download the ``.tgz`` for the desired version, then ``tar xzf Python-<version>.tgz``, then follow the build instructions from there.

+  - You probably don't want to change the default Python on your Linux system.
+To be on the safe side, heed the docs' warning and use ``make altinstall`` instead of ``make install`` to ensure that this Python version gets installed alongside the existing one, without masking/overwriting it.

+    - On Ubuntu 14.04, 2015/05/17, the result of ``make altinstall`` is that the original Python 2.7.6 is still at ``/usr/bin/python2.7``, while the newly installed Python 2.7.11 is at ``/usr/local/bin/python2.7``.

+Check your pip's version with ``pip -V``.
+(The pip executable is in the same place as the python one).
+If pip says it's out of date, it'll suggest that you run a command to update it.
+Do that.

 Virtualenv
 ----------
 Install virtualenv: ``pip install virtualenv``

-Create a virtual environment as described in the `Virtualenv docs <https://virtualenv.pypa.io/en/latest/userguide.html>`_.
+Create a virtual environment as described in the `Virtualenv docs <https://virtualenv.pypa.io/en/latest/userguide.html>`__.
 Create the virtual environment outside of your cloned Git repo; for example, you could create it one directory up from the repo.

 You should ensure that your virtual environment is activated when installing Python packages or running Django management commands for the CoralNet project.
 From here on out, these instructions will assume you have your virtual environment (also referred to as virtualenv) activated.